The diamond is treasured as a symbol of lasting devotion due to its property as the hardest of all Earth's substances.

-COLOR - Generally speaking, the purest diamond is graded on its colorless on a scale.
-We are more often drawn to deeper tones, black, cognac, rich reds and orange.
-When colorless, we prefer to work with those in the color range D - J and separately the subtle tones of champagne, pinks and yellows, in their natural form.
+COLOR - Generally speaking, the purest diamond is graded on its colorlessness on a scale.
+We are more often drawn to deeper tones, black, cognac, rich reds, and orange.
+When colorless, we prefer to work with those in the color range D - J. We love subtle tones of champagnes, pinks, and yellows, in their natural form.
 It is worth noting that a true black diamond color is normally the result of a heat treatment.

-CARAT WEIGHT - The weight of a diamond and other precious gemstones are sized by weight in carats (Carob beans were used throughout history was used as a unit of measure due to the lack of variation in seed size) However, due to the varying density and height of each stone, there may be a considerable difference in mm size from one gemstone to the next.
-For example a diamond slice will appear considerably larger from the surface than a regular cut.
+CARAT WEIGHT - The weight of a diamond or other precious gemstones is sized by weight in carats.
+(Carob beans were used throughout history was used as a unit of measurement due to the lack of variation in seed size) However, due to the varying density and height of each stone, there may be a considerable difference in mm size from one gemstone to the next.
+For example, a diamond slice will appear considerably larger from the surface than a regular cut.

-At Macha we place value on the diamonds which display rarely used qualities.
-Whether it's a variation of color, or opaque vs transparencies.
-We seek the anomalies, the fullness of unique character, we believe those to be extraordinary, and cherish those unique finds among the standard.
+At Macha, we place value on the diamonds that display rarely used qualities.
+Whether it's a variation of color or opaque vs transparencies, we seek the anomalies, the fullness of unique character.
+We believe those to be extraordinary and cherish those unique finds among the standard.